-Accidental dental care: Dental services rendered within 62 days of an Accidental Dental Injury provided such services were for the treatment of damage to sound natural teeth, resulting from an Accidental Dental Injury.
+Accidental dental care: Benefits are provided for treatment by a physician for injuries to the sound natural teeth which result from accidental bodily injury, including replacement of the injured teeth..
 See the definition of Accidental Dental Injury in the Glossary Section.